 In some cases, the straps are bolted to the floor of the car.
 The two straps come up and usually go through a slot to come over each shoulder.
 But this setup can injure the shoulders in the wake of a frontal collision if you are driving the car at 200 miles per hour.

 You can also attach the racing car harness to the chassis of the car.
 This is one of the best ways because you can use a crutch strap in this type of setup.

-For the sake of absolute safety for a driver, the answer to this question is “how to install a racing harness without bar?” is that you cannot do it. you have to attach it to the bar.
+For the sake of absolute safety for a driver, the answer to the question “how to install a racing harness without a bar?” is that you cannot do it. you have to attach it to the bar.
 It’s not possible to install the racing car harnesses without a bar, as you may get injured in case of an accident.

 How to Wire a Car Stereo without a Harness – Go Harness Free